mlokanat/starter-hugo-academic/content/authors/admin/_index.md

 title: Manojkumar Lokanathan
 email: ""
 ---
-I am a PhD candidate at the University of Texas at Austin (Bahadur Research Group), with 9 years of experience in analytical, numerical and experimental heat transfer and thermal management, microfluidics, emulsion chemistry, surface sciences and machine learning.
+I am a doctorate from the University of Texas at Austin (Bahadur Research Group), with 9 years of experience in analytical, numerical and experimental heat transfer and thermal management, microfluidics, emulsion chemistry, surface sciences and machine learning.
 I have published more than 10 peer-reviewed & award-winning articles in multiple internationally renowned scientific journals and conferences.

-My experience is highly interdisciplinary with focuses on thermal management of power electronics, nanocomposites, electrowetting, dielectrophoresis, electrocoalescence, droplet generation, machine learning and more.
+My experience is highly interdisciplinary with focuses on thermal and lifetime management of power electronics, nanocomposites, nanofluids, electrowetting, dielectrophoresis, electrocoalescence, droplet generation, machine learning and more.

  <ins><font size="4.5"> **[See all skills & expertise](./skillsandexpertise/)** </font><ins>